fabel134/fabel134/README.md

-- 👋 Hi, I’m J. Abel an PhD.
+- 👋 Hi, I’m Jose Abel an PhD.
 Student in biological sciences.
 - 👀 I’m interested in Bioinformatics, Metagenomics, Pangenomics and Metapangenomics.
 - 🌱 I’m currently learning mathematical modeling.
 - 💞️ I’m looking to collaborate on ...